 LinkedIn is a good place to start.
 You can search for and contact individuals on this site.
-In addition, joining relevant LinkedIn groups and contributing to these is a great way to get noticed.
+The Sales Navigator tool within LinkedIn can help you with this.
+In addition, joining relevant LinkedIn groups and contributing to these is another way to get noticed.

-Trade Associations, such as IPSE (Independent Professionals and Self Employed) in the UK, offer another great opportunity.
+Trade Associations, such as IPSE (Independent Professionals and Self Employed) in the UK, offer another opportunity.
 These associations usually have networking events and /or forums in which you can get involved.